The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis

-Three carriers $A, B$ and $C$ have been defined for all instances each of them with an assigned priority and a number of ships (see Table \ref{tab:Carrier}).
-This priority is often given in accordance to the handling volume \citep{imai2003a}.
-For instance, carrier A can be seen as a large carrier and often this translates in more power of decision and a higher priority at the port.
-The priorities are used as a rule of thumb for the calculation of the standalone costs of the players. $v(A),v(B)$ and $v(C)$ are computed in sequence following a greedy procedure where each carrier is scheduled individually using the presented \textit{branch-and-cut-and-price} method.
-First, the schedule for carrier A is optimized.
-Once carrier A is planned, the schedule of carrier B is optimized given the available spots.
-Finally, the schedule of carrier C is optimized keeping the schedule of carriers A and B fixed.
-This procedure is extended to other coalitions.
-For instance, to compute $v(BC)$, we assume the schedule of carrier A (higher priority) is already fixed.
 This sequential planning approach resembles the actual procedure in some ports when the carriers book the port calls and they are assigned based on different priority schemes.
 Due to the heuristic nature of the process, some of the carriers may not find a feasible schedule.
 In order to avoid this and still ensure a fair comparison, the operational time windows of all berthing positions have been increased by 20\% in the tests performed in this section.
-We consider all four type of costs in the cooperative game.
-This is based on the premise that carriers want to minimize the overall voyage time while minimizing also fuel cost.
-Whereas bunker and waiting time costs can be seen directly related to the carrier, handling and delay costs have a more indirect impact but are also implicitly considered.